Stockholm School of Economics in Riga: International ranking

-Financial Times European Business school ranking 2019 has ranked Stockholm School of Economics as the 26th best business university in Europe.
-The Stockholm School of Economics Master in Finance has been ranked as the 19th best in the world.
-SSE Riga is ranked together with its 'mother', the Stockholm School of Economics (SSE), and its 'sister', the Stockholm School of Economics in Russia (SSE Russia).
-SSE's position in the Euro ranking in 2019 was 26th out of 95 European schools.
-According to this ranking, SSE Riga is the No. 1 business school in the Baltic/Nordic region.
+Financial Times European Business school ranking 2022 has ranked Stockholm School of Economics as the 20th best business university in Europe, making it the No. 1 business school in the Baltic/Nordic region The Stockholm School of Economics Master in Finance has been ranked as the 19th best in the world.

+SSE Riga is ranked together with its 'mother', the Stockholm School of Economics (SSE).

 Executive education

 In addition to the degree programmes, the school offers a number of Executive Education programmes including open and in-house programmes.
 Open programme portfolio comprises over a dozen programmes.
 Areas covered include general management and leadership, finance and accounting, strategy and project management, marketing and communication etc.

 Centres for studies and research

 In the field of research SSE Riga cooperates with the Baltic International Centre for Economic Policy Studies (BICEPS), which is an independent research institute undertaking high quality policy-oriented research in economics and other social sciences.
 The Centre for Media Studies at SSE Riga was founded in 2009, which provides further education for journalists in the fields of investigative reporting, business reporting, and journalistic ethics.
 To raise the awareness of sustainable business practices and corporate social responsibility, the Centre for Sustainable Business was founded in 2012.
 The school also participates in various EU and government-funded research and policy-oriented projects as well as in the preparation of research reports.